 I am somewhat inquisitive, so I literally asked myself, "Could watching football the way I do provide any meaningful health benefit?"
 I also wondered about other things that are associated with the game, such as cheerleaders, commercials, officials, etc., and their effect on one's heart rate.
 So, I decided I would do some research.
 I made a list of what I would need and planned my experiments for the upcoming Football Sunday.
 I was very lucky; I could not have chosen a better game day as you will see.
 I could hardly wait.

 When Sunday came, off we went for our routine breakfast.
-Returning home from a healthy breakfast, well a typical one anyway, I gather up the required resources: the TV remote, pencil and paper, pulse-rate counter and, of course, a beer.
+Returning home from a healthy breakfast, well a typical one anyway, I gathered up the required resources: the TV remote, pencil and paper, pulse-rate counter and, of course, a beer.
 I cleared the area around my observation station for later use to accommodate food and beverage supplies.
 I sat down with my pen and paper, and made a list of what I should consider to assess the probable health benefits.
 Armed with my list and with my trusty pulse counter in hand, I set out to do my semi-scientific study.
 Along with the game situations, my list included determining health values of food and drink normally consumed during a typical game, and what would the effects of non-game items -- such as, announcers, officials, commercials, and cheerleaders be on my heart rate.

 I now had about fifteen minutes or so to wait for the first kickoff, so, naturally I began to aimlessly flip from channel-to-channel.
 This exercise seems to relax me and prepares me for the upcoming action.
 I sense that my heart rate is low, probably at the normal rest rate; I checked it out to confirm my suspicions.
 Right on!
 It's in the low fifties.